byu-cpe/Maeser/sphinx-docs/development-setup/flask_example.md

 ## Next Steps

+- Follow the instruction in [Embedding New Content](embedding) to create your own vectorstores and add them to the example.
 - Review the **CLI example** (`example/terminal_example.py`) for a terminal interface.
 - Dive into **advanced workflows** in [Graphs: Simple RAG vs. Pipeline RAG](graphs).
 - Study Maeser’s **architecture** in [Architecutre Overview](architecture) before contributing.